helidon-io/helidon/docs/modules/security/providers.md

 Circuit Breaker options under `jwk-loader.timeout`, `jwk-loader.retry`, and `jwk-loader.circuit-breaker`, respectively.
 The 11-second budget accommodates
 both 5-second attempts and the retry delay.
-Configuration is rejected at startup if the attempt timeout is not positive or exceeds the overall retry timeout.
+Configuration is rejected at startup if the attempt timeout is not positive, exceeds the overall retry timeout, or does not use current-thread execution.
+This prevents a retry from overlapping a timed-out loader that is still unwinding after interruption.
+The deadline interrupts the loader, so prompt termination also depends on the underlying I/O honoring interruption or enforcing its own timeout.

 If `allow-unsigned` is explicitly enabled, a token using the `none` algorithm without a key ID does not require or trigger loading of verification JWKs.